 These siblings’ gifts were first noticed in 1977 when they won the Richard Stoute Teen Talent contest as a group called Melody Masters.

-As Lord Radio retires from public life in Barbados and abroad, he can be safe in the knowledge that his incredible energy and achievements will continue to influence generations to come.
+As Lord Radio retires from public life in Barbados and abroad, he can be safe knowing that his incredible energy and achievements will continue to influence future generations.

 Last Updated: December 23rd, 2022